It started with the clothes dryer

-I plugged the dryer into a standard outlet and set it to the lowest possible heat.
-That worked and it seemed like a good solution.
-But it was deeply illegal.
+I plugged the dryer into a wall outlet and set it on low.
+That worked but it was highly illegal.

-The Swiss are clever when it comes to energy usage.
+The Swiss are clever.
 They know that lunch is the big meal of the day.
-Millions of stoves cooking at the same time creates peak electrical demand.
-The Swiss government wants other big appliances off the grid at that time; otherwise they need to build new power plants.
+Millions of stoves cooking at the same time creates peak electrical demand and the Swiss government wants other big appliances off the grid; otherwise they need to build new power plants.

-One way they do this by requiring that all dryers be wired into special circuits.
-These shut off electricity to the dryers from 10am to noon.
+One way they do this is by requiring that all dryers be wired into special circuits that shut off electricity around lunchtime.

 My dryer, my lovely big American dryer, was not connected to one of these special circuits.

 I was a Swiss outlaw.